bigcommerce/nextjs-contentstack-starter/README.md

 ![](images/create_a_repo.png)
 <br/>

-1. Repository being created... <br/>
+1. Repository being created.. <br/>

 1. Login or Sign Up to set up a new BigCommerce store to use! <br/>
 ![](images/add_bc_to_vercel.png)